Vermont B Project

 - What to Bring:Bike, clipless pedals, CamelBak (50-75mL w/pack space), regular backpack, Hiking shoes/sneakers, windblock/waterproof shell, first aid kit, tire repair kit, watch.
 Specific items will be needed for the different sessions but a list will be provided for those sessions.

 Some activities will include riding to Hinesburg Town Forest, bouldering/hiking around Mt.
 Mansfield, riding the Kingdom Trails, ride to hikes, and general wilderness skills.

 - Email Address:

 Sarah Schreib, heads up the program, with her trusty fellow mentors, Gage O'Donnell and Hazel Brewster.
 Schreib has been a mentor for over twelve years.
 Mountain biking, mountaineering, climbing, backpacking, trail running if it's outdoors, she wants in.
 She doesn't believe in limits and firmly believes with preparation and the right attitude, anything is possible.
 Gage and Hazel both share similar mindsets.
 Gage is constantly outdoors, riding, hiking, and enjoying the spoils of nature.
-Hazel recently finished her college degree (woo-hoo!), will be interning in Scotland for four months, and has worked on political campaigns for VT's governor but still finds the time to rip some serious Enduro races and mountain bike trails.
+Hazel recently finished her college degree (woo-hoo!), interned in Scotland for four months, and has worked on political campaigns for VT's governor but still finds the time to rip some serious Enduro races and mountain bike trails.
 The combined experience of these ladies is impressive and their dedication to this program is unsurpassed.
 Getting young women outside, challenging themselves, and experiencing new things is their main goal.
 They all realize the positive affect it had on their lives and making them into the women they are today.